 How to: Monitor Apple XProtect Updates

-When hackers strike at the Mac, a familiar chain of events plays out — there is a warning, fixes are promised and Apple blocks the attack vector by silently pushing an XProtect update, OS X’s integrated malware blocker — a simple and apparently highly successful tool.
+When hackers strike at the Mac, a familiar chain of events plays out — there is a warning, fixes are promised and Apple blocks the attack vector by silently pushing an XProtect update, OS X’s integrated malware blocker — a simple and apparently highly effective tool.

 Although the order of events sometimes is different — for example, Apple has blocked plugins before the public is aware of an issue — the result is the same, protection.

 That said, if you’d like to know when Apple pushes an update to XProtect, there are at least three ways to get it done — get the granularity you want.